cdgrubbs/CMPLXSYS-530-Final/Files/README.md

 * X
     * X x y progress_increase total progress
     * Progress made, x position of agent affecting progress, y position of agent affecting progress, change in progress that the agent made, total progress as of now

+# How to Run C++ Code
+* First run this in the terminal
+    * g++ driver.cpp coder.h coder.cpp enviroment.h enviroment.cpp
+    * You should get a file like "a.exe" as an output
+* Next to run without graphics run this in terminal
+    * ./a.exe planning_style coding_style num_coders x_size_of_enviroment y_size_of_enviroment time_spent_in_planning difficulty_level min_starting skill max_starting_skill
+    * Example: ./a.exe a a 10 10 4 10 a 0 100
+* To run with graphics, in python run the code above with subproccess and then pipe the output to a string